What is schizophrenia?

 People respond to antipsychotic medications differently, so it is important to report any of these side effects to a doctor.
 Sometimes a person needs to try several medications before finding the right one.

 People should not stop taking a medication without first talking to a doctor.
-Stopping medication suddenly can be dangerous, and it can make schizophrenia symptoms worse.
+Stopping the medication suddenly can be dangerous, and it can make schizophrenia symptoms worse.

 - Counseling for Schizophrenia/ Psychotherapy for Schizohrenia:

-These help patients deal with everyday challenges of schizophrenia.
+These help patients deal with the everyday challenges of schizophrenia.
 These treatments are often most helpful after patients find a medication that works.:

 - Family education: teaches the whole family how to cope with the illness and help their loved one